 To some extent, three names come up again and again: C++, Java, and Python.

 4. Code Editor.

-Regardless of programming languages you decide to work with, we already mentioned you would need a code editor.
+Regardless of the programming languages you decide to work with, we already mentioned you would need a code editor.
 The best code editor would depend on what kind of code you would write.

-Sublime, Atom, or VS Code are editor programs loaded with features that make coding a lot easier.
+Sublime, Atom or VS Code are editor programs loaded with features that make coding a lot easier.
 For back-end languages, you will need a more powerful editor called an Integrated Development Environment (IDE).
 IDEs allow you to debug and compile your code.